Overview ↑ Back to top

 - Enter or generate a Coupon Code.
 The code is used by the customer to apply the coupon.
 Must be unique as it’s used as an identifier.

 Under Coupon Data, there are three sections you can use to add restrictions and limits for the coupon: General, Usage Restriction, and Usage Limits.

 General ↑ Back to top

 - Discount type :

-- Percentage discount – A percentage discount for the entire cart.
+- Percentage discount – A percentage discount for selected products only.
 For example, if the cart contains three (3) t-shirts @ $20 each = $60, a coupon for 10% off applies a discount of $6.

 - Fixed cart discount – A fixed total discount for the entire cart.
 For example, if the cart contains three (3) t-shirts @ $20 each = $60, a coupon for $10 off gives a discount of $10.

 - Fixed product discount – A fixed total discount for selected products only.
 Customer receives a set amount of discount per item.
 For example, three (3) t-shirts @ $20 each with a coupon for $10 off applies a discount of $30.

 - Coupon amount – Fixed value or percentage, depending on discount type you choose.
 Entered without a currency unit or a percent sign, which are added automatically, e.g., Enter ’10’ for £10 or 10%.

 - Allow free shipping – Removes shipping cost when coupon is used.
 Requires Free Shipping to be enabled.

 - Coupon expiry date – Date the coupon should expire and can no longer be used.
 Expiry happens at 12:00 am or 00:00 on the date chosen.
 If you want a coupon to be valid through Christmas Day but invalid the moment Christmas is over, set the expiration date to YYYY-12-26 as it will expire on YYYY-12-26 00:00.
 It uses your site’s time zone setting at Settings > General > Timezone in WordPress.

 Usage Restriction ↑ Back to top

 - Minimum spend – Allows you to set the minimum subtotal needed to use the coupon.
 Note: The sum of the cart subtotal + tax is used to determine the minimum amount.